camunda-consulting/camunda-7-code-examples/invoice-en/readme.txt

 # Introduction
-This showcase shows an invoice inbound process in German ("Rechnungseingang") including a JSF + JQuery web-gui.
+This showcase shows an invoice inbound process including a JSF + JQuery web-gui.
 It not only deploys a process model from the camunda modeler but as well process models from other BPMN 2.0 modeling tools (currently Signavio).